 How I could possibly score Portland on my "What major city are you test?"
 I mean, COME ON! wtf?

-Why we haven't been able to develop a translating collar for Dogs like Dug wore in the Pixar movie "up" -- Squirrel!
+Why we haven't been able to develop a translating collar for Dogs like Dug wore in the Pixar movie "Up"

-Why, when I drop my English Muffing it lands butter side down... is this a physics thing?
+When I drop my English Muffing it lands butter side down... is this a physics thing?
+Why does this defy statistical odds?

 See, I think about the important stuff in life.